piousdeer/vscode-adwaita/README.md

 ## Contributing

+Requirements: Python 3.

-cd into `src` and run `build.py` to build the JSON files.
+cd into `src` and run `build.py` to build the JSON files (if you have npm, `npm run build` is an alias for that).
 Open this project in VS Code and hit F5 to test out your changes.

 Adwaita syntax highlighting rules are translated from a GtkSourceView style scheme.
 This is far from perfect, but I've tried to make sure most popular languages look good.
 If something seems too off, open an issue.